konpeeyush/CogniDraw/README.md

 ### Overview ✅

 ``
-The MERN stack web app is designed to generate AI-generated images using the DALL-E API and incorporates Cloudinary for post sharing functionality.
+The MERN stack web app is designed to generate AI-generated images using the DALL-E API and incorporates Cloudinary for post-sharing functionality.
 This project combines the powerful MERN stack, consisting of MongoDB, Express.js, React.js, and Node.js, with the DALL-E API for generating unique and creative images.
 Additionally, Cloudinary integration allows users to share their generated images as posts on various social media platforms.
 ``

 ### Key Feautes 🔑

 1. **Image Generation**: The core functionality of the web app lies in generating AI-generated images using the DALL-E API.
 Users can input various parameters, such as image descriptions and style preferences, to guide the AI in creating unique images.
 The DALL-E API processes the request, generating the image based on the provided inputs.

-2. **Image Gallery**: The app includes a dedicated image gallery where users can browse and manage their generated images.
-The gallery provides options to view, download, and delete images, as well as organize them based on tags or categories.
-Users can also share their images as posts on social media platforms directly from the gallery.

-3. **Cloudinary Integration**: The web app integrates Cloudinary, a cloud-based media management platform, for seamless post sharing.
-Users can select their generated images from the gallery and easily share them as posts on social media platforms, including Facebook, Twitter, Instagram, and more.
-Cloudinary simplifies the process of uploading, optimizing, and delivering images for social media sharing.
+2. **Cloudinary Integration**: The web app integrates Cloudinary, a cloud-based media management platform, for seamless post-sharing.
+Users can select their generated images from the gallery and easily share them as posts.

 ### Aim 🫡